 “All the staff at Broadview are amazing,” she says.
 “They’d call me, they’d text me if I needed to be texted, to be like, ‘How are you?’ and ‘Why are you doing that?’
 And lots of times, I needed that.”

-Tiffany’s family is among the more than 300 parents and children every year who find security, safety, and a chance to heal at Broadview, which is the only shelter in Seattle that provides emergency and transitional housing exclusively for people escaping the dual traumas of domestic violence and homelessness.
+Tiffany’s family is among the more than 300 parents and children every year who find security, safety, and a chance to heal at Broadview, which is the only shelter in Seattle that a woman escaping domestic violence with children can contact directly for emergency and transitional housing.

 That’s despite the facts that domestic violence is a leading cause of homelessness among children and women – and that one in four women in the U.S. report experiencing domestic violence at least once in their life.
 Domestic violence has been on the rise since the pandemic struck in 2020¹, and there are simply not enough shelter beds to meet the demand.